The Polar Row, a world first

 - Northernmost latitude (ice shelf edge - 79°55'50'')

 - First to row the Arctic Ocean North to South

 FOR FIANN PAUL AND CARLO FACCHINO:

-- First to row the Arctic Ocean both directions
+- First to row the Arctic Ocean in both directions

 - Most record breaking Ocean Rower

-Records can be verified on the Official Guinness Adjudicators website.
+Records can be verified on the Official Guinness World Records Website

-Next majority of the crew members were replaced in Longyearbyen.
-Initial plan to head directly to Iceland was extended by adding additional stage: row North all the way to the Ice Shelf.
-Having reached the Ice Shelf, team Polar Row II broke the Northernmost Latitude record again, the exploratory Polar Row then continued to Iceland.
-Due to various difficulties crew finished Journey in Jan Mayen.
-Despite not reaching Iceland, the distance covered by the expedition remained nearly same as initially planned two-stage expedition by adding the additional stage of rowing to the Ice Shelf, and the amount of records claimed remained same, which include many of the titles of World's Firsts.
+The majority of the crew members were then replaced in Longyearbyen where the initial plan was to head directly to Iceland.
+Instead the expedition was extended by adding additional stage: to row North all the way to the Ice Shelf.
+Having reached the Ice Shelf, team Polar Row II broke the Northernmost Latitude record again, the exploratory Polar Row team then continued to Iceland.
+Due to various difficulties, the crew finished it's Journey in Jan Mayen.
+Despite not reaching Iceland, the distance covered by the expedition remained the same as the initially planned two-stage expedition by adding the additional stage of rowing to the Ice Shelf, and the amount of records claimed remained same, which include many World Firsts.
 Fiann Paul and Carlo Facchino became the first People to row the Arctic Ocean both directions.
 It was the most record breaking Ocean Row and Fiann Paul became the most record breaking Ocean Rower.

 The crew had no sails and no motor to aid them in their quest, and was buffeted by strong and unpredictable Arctic winds (in stark contrast to completely wind dependent lower latitudes' ocean rowing routes).
 Fiann Paul and Carlo Facchino were dedicated to continue the Journey to Iceland.
 Fiann arranged a replacement crew and a private airplane but the airplane didn't receive the landing permit from the Norwegian Military Authorities.

 The final aim of the expedition is to make a contribution to research.
-In association with the University of Cambridge, crew member Dr. Danny Longman will document the physiological responses to the extreme stresses that the crew will experience during this uniquely challenging expedition.
+In association with the University of Cambridge, crew member Dr. Danny Longman undertook a study into the physiological responses to the extreme stresses that the crew experienced during this uniquely challenging expedition.
 The results of the study are currently being documented.